To determine the rental value of a property it is important to understand the local market and local rental demand.

 Length of tenancy

 Short tenancies can generally be more lucrative, but with the increased churn comes an increase in administration and a greater risk of voids – periods when a property is vacant and no rent is collected.

-Longer term tenancies reduce the risk of vacant periods and rent increases can be included in the tenancy agreement.
-It can be increased for a new term, but this needs to be negotiated so the tenant can decide whether or not they want to extend the contract.
+Longer term tenancies reduce the risk of vacant periods and rent increases can be included in the tenancy agreement, otherwise rents can be increased for a new term, but this needs to be negotiated so the tenant can decide whether or not they want to extend the contract.
 Length of tenancy should therefore be considered when setting the rental value.
-Rental figures can be quoted weekly or monthly and are usually collected per calendar month.
+Rental figures can be quoted weekly or monthly and are usually collected per calendar month, quarterly or six monthly.

 Whether the property is furnished or not will not necessarily determine the rental yield of a property.
 A furnished property will be more appealing to certain types of tenants and not so appealing others.
 Whether to let a property furnished or not should be considered when deciding on the target tenant.
 As a landlord, if you can be flexible with the furnishing in your rental property and offer prospective tenants the option to rent unfurnished, fully furnished or part furnished, this will widen the audience and possibly result in finding a new tenant quickly.
 Your letting agent will be able to advise you on the type of property that will appeal to the right tenants and ultimately influence its rental potential.

 Rental income is subject to income tax, so you will need to inform HMRC of your new revenue stream.
 It is recommended, for you to contact a qualified accountant or HMRC directly, for independent advice and to find out more information about your financial responsibilities as a landlord.